Majorana bound state parity exchanges in planar Josephson junctions

-In the presence of a DC voltage $V$ applied across two islands \cite{FuPotter,Abboud} (say $A$ and $B$) for a time $\Delta t$, the form of the phase difference across the junction is modified by the AC Josephson effect to include an additional term of $\frac{2\pi}{\Phi_0}Vt$.
-This form for the phase difference across the junction gives rise to mobile solitonic Majorana states $(f[ky+\omega t],g[ky+\omega t])^T$, where $k=\frac{2\pi}{L}\frac{\Phi}{\Phi_0}$ and $\omega=\frac{2\pi}{\Phi_0}V$.
+In the presence of DC voltage $V$ applied across two islands \cite{FuPotter,Abboud} (say $A$ and $B$) for time $\Delta t$, the form of the phase difference across the junction is modified by the AC Josephson effect to include an additional term of $\frac{2\pi}{\Phi_0}Vt$.
+This phase difference across the junction gives rise to mobile solitonic Majorana states $(f[ky+\omega t],g[ky+\omega t])^T$, where $k=\frac{2\pi}{L}\frac{\Phi}{\Phi_0}$ and $\omega=\frac{2\pi}{\Phi_0}V$.
 The velocity of the MBS is thus $ v_\phi=\frac{VL}{\Phi}$.
-The time dependent nature of the problem affects the eigenstates of Eq.~\eqref{heff} in that the zero energy states now have a modified ``boosted" mass factor $m\rightarrow \frac{m}{\sqrt{1-(v_\phi/v)^2}}$.
-Additionally (and crucially), we see that the application of voltage bias across the junction results in the traversal of the MBS along the junction.
-For a magnetic field pointing upwards from the plane of the islands, and positive voltage bias $V$, this setup corresponds to the vortices in the $AB$ junction moving in the $-\hat{y}$ direction.
-This is schematically indicated in Fig.~\ref{fig:islands}(b).
-The reversal of any of these features - direction of magnetic field, sign of the pulse, or application of the pulse on $B$ instead of $A$ - would result in the MBS moving in the opposite direction.
-It must be noted here that the magnitude of the voltage pulse determines the velocity of the MBS.
-However, very high voltages can result in the destruction of the MBS through quasiparticle poisoning or hybridization effects.
-Therefore, it is necessary to pick appropriate voltages that ensure adiabatic transport of the MBS in the Josephson vortex cores to maintain the topologically nontrivial ground state of the system.
+The time dependent nature of the problem modifies the zero energy eigenstates of Eq.~\eqref{heff} to include a modified ``boosted" mass factor $m\rightarrow \frac{m}{\sqrt{1-(v_\phi/v)^2}}$.
+Crucially, we see that the application of voltage bias across the junction results in the traversal of the MBS along the junction.
+For a magnetic field pointing upwards from the plane of the islands, and positive voltage bias $V$, this setup corresponds to the vortices in the $AB$ junction moving in the $-\hat{y}$ direction (See Fig.~\ref{fig:islands}(b)).
+The reversal of any of these features - direction of magnetic field, sign of voltage, or application of voltage on $B$ instead of $A$ - would result in the MBS moving in the opposite direction.
+It is notable that very high voltages (equivalently, high velocities) can result in the destruction of the MBS through quasiparticle poisoning or hybridization effects.
+Therefore, it is necessary to pick appropriate voltages that ensure adiabatic transport of MBS to maintain topologically nontrivial ground states.